 All times displayed in the Blackfire interface can be more accurately referred to as wall-clock times or just wall times.

-The wall time for a function call (represented as a node in the interface) is the measure of the real time it took for PHP to execute the code, the difference between the time at which PHP entered the function and the time at which PHP left the function.
+The wall time for a function call (represented as a node in the interface) is the measure of the real time it took to execute the code, the difference between the time at which the function was entered and the time at which the function was left.

-The wall time is actually made of two parts:
+The wall time is made of two parts:

 How can you interpret those times?

 The inclusive time allows you to determine the critical path of your application.

 The exclusive time tells you which nodes consumed the most time by themselves; those are probably the ones you might want to optimize first.

 The I/O time is a great way to spot nodes where some intensive I/O activities took place: some code waited for the network (database calls, Redis calls, HTTP calls, …) or the disks (file inclusions, …).
 Keep in mind that the I/O is rarely 0 as it also includes non-significant activities like memory access.